South Coast Centre of Excellence in Satellite Applications (SCCoE)

 The University proudly hosts the South Coast Centre of Excellence in Satellite Applications (SCCoE), one of 3 regional Centres located across the UK supported by the Satellite Applications Catapult and the UK Space Agency, and created to help businesses and academics explore and exploit satellite technologies to truly realise the ‘possible’.

 Supported by a large consortium of academic, industrial, government and third-sector partners, our mission is to promote the continued exploitation of space services in order to allow the South Coast region to gain a competitive advantage in a global market.

 Working closely with businesses wanting help and advice to break into the satellite applications industry, we aim to minimise innovation risk for SMEs.
 We can help:

 - Provide network opportunities

-We're especially keen to embed and grow satellite applications in Transport & Logistics, Autonomous Systems, and Offshore Assets while utilising cutting-edge technological developments in Artificial Intelligence, Earth Observation & Navigation, and Communications.
+We're especially keen to embed and grow satellite applications in transport and logistics, autonomous systems, and offshore assets, while using cutting-edge technological developments in artificial intelligence, earth observation and navigation, and communications.
 Whatever the challenges or opportunities that lie ahead for your business, we can help.

 Explore related research

 The SCCoE works with the following Research Entities across the University – to explore the work taking place in these clusters, centres and institutes, click the links below.